alfg/mumble-widget/README.md

 ## Notes

 - Project is in early development and may have code breaking changes through early version updates
-- Support is limited to Guildbit servers for the time being, but will support other hosts in the near future

 ## License